-- i.
-Students who use mobile devices in this way are transgressing the School's major rules (as published in the School calendar), and risk exclusion from school at first offence.
-Where a law is broken, the incident will be reported to the police, and/or other external agencies. - 13.
+- Students who use mobile devices in this way are transgressing the School's major rules (as published in the School calendar), and risk exclusion from school at first offence.
+Where a law is broken, the incident will be reported to the police, and/or other external agencies. - ii.
+The school follows DfE guidelines relating to searches from Searching, Screening and Confiscation (publishing.service.gov.uk) Teachers and staff should not physically search students, but there may be occasions in which it is appropriate to ask a student to show you want is in their pockets and bags. - 13.
 Resources are available to support teachers, parents and students to promote the safe use of mobile phones and other technologies both in school and at home.